franklinben23/Ruby-web-scraper/README.md

 3. it will then display the supported professions, you should only select one of the list.
 4. when you select the profession the program will take a few seconds run, remember it is waiting for an internet search result.
 5. The output that it will return is an array of the resulting jobs, with each job being an object and containing the job's info: title, company, location, link and salary(bear in mind not all jobs show the salary publicly, so only the ones that do will display)

+## Rspec

+-to check the tests first make sure you have rspec installed on your device, you can install by following the guidelines [here](https://www.tutorialspoint.com/rspec/rspec_introduction.htm)

+-when everything is set up, navigate to the root of the project and type "rspec" in the terminal, the tests will run and the results will be outputted

 ## Author